Appointment New Patient Appointment or 214-645-8300

 • Traumatic head injury to an infant, such as from a motor vehicle accident, a fall, or physical abuse

-Lack of oxygen to the brain related to difficult labor or delivery can cause CP, but it is a much less common cause than historically thought.
-Some 85% to 90% of cases of CP are caused by problems that occur before birth.
+Lack of oxygen to the brain related to difficult labor or delivery can cause cerebral palsy, but it is much less common than historically thought.
+Some 85 percent to 90 percent of cases of cerebral palsy are caused by problems that occur before birth.

-The signs and symptoms of CP are different from person to person, depending on the part of the brain that is damaged.
+The signs and symptoms of cerebral palsy are different from person to person, depending on the part of the brain that is damaged.

-Symptoms of CP appear during infancy or preschool years, and can include:
+Symptoms of cerebral palsy appear during infancy or preschool years, and can include:

 • Delays in reaching motor-skill milestones